amm009uk/sonoff_LightSwitch/README.md

 -------------------------------------------------------------------------------------------------------------
 ## OTA Firmware Updates
-Once device is connected to your WiFi, find its IP and connect to it through using a Browser.
-User/Password are stored in sonoff_LightSwitch/src/User.h and you can always modify and flash new firmware to change it.
-Follow on screen firmware update instructions to flash new firmware.
+Once device is connected to your WiFi, find its IP and connect to it through using a Browser
+User/Password are stored in sonoff_LightSwitch/src/User.h and you can always modify and flash new firmware to change it
+Follow on screen firmware update instructions to flash new firmware

 -------------------------------------------------------------------------------------------------------------
-##Credits
+## Credits
 I am simply reusing other peoples amazing work for instance the following libraries:
 	- [PubSubClient](https://github.com/knolleary/pubsubclient)
 	- [WifiManager](https://github.com/tzapu/WiFiManager)